cscorley/dissertation/chapters/4_results/1_flt.md

 of higher MRR, but does not achieve statistical significance and is hence is not a definite unfavorable case.

-We note an improvement in MRR for 4 of the 6 systems when using changesets.
+I note an improvement in MRR for 4 of the 6 systems when using changesets.
 \mahout is the only system with an MRR in favor of snapshots and statistically significant at $p < 0.01$ with the greatest effect size of all systems ($0.4556$).
 For \mahout, however, the difference in MRR is negligible (2.54%).